nosvagor/vagari/README.md

 #### Manifest Meaning

-🢣 i.e., wherever possible, inject genre, inspiration, or any prior ideas that formed taste. ⮯
+⮩ i.e., wherever possible, inject genre, inspiration, or any relationship of signficiance ⮯
 <a href="https://www.youtube.com/watch?v=NEvMHRgPdyk">
 <img
         src="https://github.com/nosvagor/vagari/blob/main/share/images/friedrich/arrival-large-decor.png?raw=true"
-        width="42%"
+        width="34%"
         align="right"
     >
 <br>
 </a>

 [Quantum Chromodynamics &ndash; What Makes the Strong Force Strong?](https://youtu.be/y1px8hBl7zg?t=787)
-<br>The video that finally catalyzed the creating of _vagari_.
+<br>The video that finally catalyzed the creation of _vagari_.

 [Awakening from the Meaning Crisis](https://youtube.com/playlist?list=PLND1JCRq8Vuh3f0P5qjrSdb5eC1ZfZwWJ)
-<br>A wonderful series created by John Vervaeke that continued drive me to publish _vagari_, and essentially covers the entire field of philosophy.
+<br>A wonderful series created by John Vervaeke that continued drive me to publish _vagari_, and essentially the entire field of philosophy.

 [Arrival: A Response To Bad Movies](https://youtu.be/z18LY6NME1s)
-<br>My awakening to importance of linguistics, story, and ultimately, most things I care about today.
+<br>An awakening to the importance of linguistics, story, non-zero-sum games, and ultimately, the craft of combination and creation of ideas.

+#### Color as a Language, Design as the Grammar

+⮩ i.e., acknowledge that color (and design itself) is a system of communication with an evolutionary history ⮯

-More on film, or rather, exploration of linguistics via film:
+Mining meaning from media, or rather, the **exploration of linguistics** via the most dominant visual medium:

-- [What is Cinema Language?](https://youtu.be/1-6-8HN5yv8) (and the imporance of ...)
+- [What is Cinema Language?](https://youtu.be/1-6-8HN5yv8) (and the importance of ...)
 - [Hitchcock and the Language of Cinema](https://youtu.be/W_JPD8B_0Lc) (Silence)
 - [How Studio Ghibli Makes Animation Feel Alive](https://youtu.be/jM6PPxN1xas) (Sound)
 - [The Soul of Good Character Design](https://youtu.be/SM3IQFgP-d8) (Desire)